useblocks/sphinx-needs/docs/configuration.rst

 Incremental build support
 -------------------------
-Sphinx does not use its incremental build feature, functions are assigned directly to sphinx-needs options.
+Sphinx does not use its incremental build feature, if functions are assigned directly to Sphinx options.
-To avoid this, please use the Sphinx-Needs API to register functions directly.
+To avoid this, please use the :ref:`Sphinx-Needs API <api_configuration>` to register functions directly.

-This would allow Sphinx to perform incremental builds, which are much faster as normal, full builds.
+This would allow Sphinx to perform incremental builds, which are much faster as full builds.

 **Example configuration**